Chapter 11 Tuesday, 1900 hours (7 PM)

-"This can be an historic point in our cause," Joshua went on, "Well be remembered as martyrs for animal rights."
+"This can be an historic point in our cause," he went on, "Well be remembered as martyrs for animal rights."

-"But dont you have to die or something to be a martyr?" he said, looking not at Joshua but at his friend, Brian.
+"But dont you have to die or something to be a martyr?" said Evan, looking not at Joshua but at his friend, Brian.

 "No, not at all," said Brian, "not necessarily."

-Evan found that answer not particularly comforting.
-He stood up.
+Evan stood up.
 "Well, you guys can be martyrs if you want, but not me."
 He started for the door.

 "You coward," said Jack with contempt.